-The Escalator Mechanical Services team provide the vital transportation link within stations for our passengers.
+The Lift and Escalator Mechanical Services team provide the vital transportation link within stations for our passengers.

 How long: 3 years

 Salary: Minimum London Living Wage

 Scheme begins: January 2022

 What you’ll need:

 - 5 GCSE’s A*-C/ grade 4 or above (or equivalent) including Maths and English language.

 - To be 18 years of age within 6 months of starting the programme

 - Keen to build upon and learn excellent communication, planning, organisation and time management skills

 London Underground plays an essential role in our city’s development.
 Our network covers 253 miles, serving 275 stations and carriers more than five million passengers per day.